anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The most difficult thing is the decision to act, the rest is merely tenacity.
-The fears are paper tigers."</i>
+<i>"Technology… is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."</i>
 <br>
-<b>- Amelia Earhart</b>
+<b>- Carrie Snow</b>
 </blockquote>
 </p>